 - Setup Integration And Script Environment: for more details, check out setup integrations and scripts environment.

 - Install the Cortex XSOAR Plugin: Install with-in PyCharm by navigating to

 Preferences.. -> Plugins.
 Or download and install from here

 - Open Pycharm: Open PyCharm where the root folder is the folder you wish to develop within.

-- Choose Interpreter: Choose the Pipenv interpreter (with all dependencies we setup in the previous step).
+- Choose Interpreter: Choose the poetry environment interpreter.
 See: https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html

 - Enable PyTest: We run our unit tests with